maltewirz/spiced_code/README.md

 # Welcome to my exercise repo

-Here you will find all my exercises for Spiced.
+Here you will find all my exercises.